Radiation for Dogs

 Mast cell tumors may also benefit from radiation therapy.
 According to the Veterinary Specialty Center’s website, “radiation is most effective when the tumor cells remaining are in a microscopic setting (such as after surgery).
 With this protocol, approximately 90% of dogs will respond to treatment and live for 2+ years without evidence of tumor regrowth.”9

-Overall, survival depends on several factors, but radiation therapy generally increases survival time and decreases cancer cells.
-This holds true for most “bulky” cancers where there is a distinct mass.
+Overall, survival depends on several factors, but radiation therapy usually increases survival time and decreases cancer cells.
+This holds true for most “bulky” cancers with a distinct mass.

 Nasal Tumors and Radiation